We're currently transitioning to the new health regions structure. Interim arrangements are in place.

 Next steps as we continue this transition include:

-• filling direct reports of the CEO and REOs, completion of recruitment of national directors and prioritising the recruitment of health region EMTs
+- filling direct reports of the REOs and completing the recruitment of health region EMTs

 Regional health profiles

 Health regions will prioritise and plan services that meet the regional population's needs.
-This means it’s essential to have good information on the populations they serve.
+This means it is essential to have good information on the populations they serve.

 Access the 6 regional population profiles